-Due to some poor practice by some NVQ Centres and the high risks associated with Plant and Lifting Operations, the CITB have made it clear that all reputable and accredited NVQ assessment centres, verifiers and assessors “must maintain robust and transparent operational arrangements to promote the quality and transparency of their assessment, certification and quality assurance processes”.
+Due to some poor practice by some NVQ Centres and the extremely high risk associated with Plant and Lifting Operations, the CITB have made it clear that all reputable and accredited NVQ assessment centres, verifiers and assessors “must maintain robust and transparent operational arrangements to promote the quality and transparency of their assessment, certification and quality assurance processes”.

 Furthermore the CITB have made it mandatory that all accredited NVQ Centres direct their assessors to use the following assessment methods as the primary source for meeting the requirements of assessment through normal performance in the workplace.

-- observation of performance by the assessor or assessors
+- Observation of performance by the assessor or assessors

-- witness testimony or testimonies by an expert witness/witnesses
+- Witness testimony or testimonies by an expert witness/witnesses

-- professional discussion.
+- Professional discussion.